cheetah198816/geographical-service-integration/README.md

 **Integration Tests** :

-For running the Integration Tests please ensure that the sample geodata.xls file is in the file path.
+For running the Integration Tests please ensure that the sample geodata.xls file is in the base file path.
 You can find the sample file in the test/resources folder of the geographical-microservice module.

 **Endpoints Test** :